-At Gwinnett Ob-Gyn Associates, we offer testing to evaluate infertility.
+At Gwinnett Ob-Gyn Associates in Snellville, GA, our fertility specialists offer infertility testing and an evaluation to determine the best treatment.
 About 10% of couples battle infertility, so you are not alone.
+Our fertility specialists .
 If you have not been able to conceive after 6-12 months of having intercourse without using contraception, you may have an infertility issue.
 A woman’s age is an important factor in problems with infertility.
-Talk with your doctor about how long to wait before seeking an infertility evaluation.
+Talk with your infertility doctor in Snellville, GA, about how long to wait before seeking an infertility evaluation.

 Once fertilization occurs, the fertilized egg moves down the tube and into the uterus where it attaches within the uterine lining and starts to grow.